riezebosch/xbrl-dotnet/README.md

 ## Concepts

-Define the concepts for your taxonomy:
+Define concepts for your taxonomy:

 ```csharp
 class NlCommonDataAttribute() :